-Current position: Senior Lecturer at the University of Johannesburg, South Africa
+Current position: Senior Lecturer at Department of Civil Engineering Science, University of Johannesburg, South Africa

-In her award-winning research, she focuses on practical design and construction solutions to minimise the cost, energy requirements and environmental impact of South Africa´s infrastructure.
-As part of her PhD work, she developed a model that uses secondary and recycled materials for buildings as sustainable alternative to raw materials.
+As part of her PhD work, Rachel developed a model that uses secondary and recycled materials for buildings as sustainable alternative to raw materials.

 CV as submitted for the Green Talents award (2012):

 University of Cape Town, South Africa

 Research focus: design and construction solutions for more sustainable concrete infrastructure